daianekr/dashboard_tr_if_1/README.md

 # dashboard_tr_if_1
-A project based in Python and Stramlit with Institutional Data to create a initial dashboard.
+A project based in Python and Streamlit with Institutional Data to create a initial dashboard.